jseyfried/GBArs/README.md

 	> Disassembly in the cloud.

 	As the name states: A website disassembling your binaries.
 Just copy and paste sections of your ROM files and have fun.
 Note that the GBA works in Little Endian mode.
 - **[ARM7TDMI Technical Reference Manual](http://www.atmel.com/Images/ddi0029g_7tdmi_r3_trm.pdf)**

 	> This document is Open Access.
 This document has no restriction on distribution.

 	This PDF also includes a data sheet on the THUMB state instruction set.
-There aren't, however, many detailed instructions on what the different opcodes actually do.
+There aren't, however, no detailed notes on what the different instructions actually do, as this manual focuses more on delays and signals.
 - **[ARM7TDMI Instruction Set Reference](http://morrow.ece.wisc.edu/ECE353/arm7tdmi_instruction_set_reference.pdf)**

 	> Department of Electrical and Computer Engineering University of Wisconsin-Madison